opengear/oglhclient/README.md

 # Lighthouse API client

-The client is tightly tied to the RESTful API [RAML specification](http://ftp.opengear.com/download/api/lighthouse/og-rest-api-specification-v1.raml), which is very well exposed [here](http://ftp.opengear.com/download/api/lighthouse/og-rest-api-specification-v1.html).
+The client is tightly tied to the Lighthouse RESTful API RAML specification, which can be found [here](http://ftp.opengear.com/download/api/lighthouse/).

 ## Authentication